-Commencement will be held at 6 p.m., Friday, May 13 at the All Weather Training Facility on Parris Island.
-TCL will honor 387 graduates receiving degrees, diplomas and certificates in arts and sciences, business technologies, health sciences and industrial technologies.
+Commencement will be held at 6 p.m., Friday, May 11 at the All Weather Training Facility on Parris Island.
+TCL will honor more than 300 graduates who will receive associate degrees, diplomas and certificates in arts and sciences, business technologies, health sciences and industrial technologies.

 About the Technical College of the Lowcountry: